+This delicious, healthy, and fresh chicken salad is perfect for a light and tasty lunch.
+I LOVE chicken salad.
+It’s yummy, filling, easy to make, and can be made ahead of time and comes together in just 15 minutes!
 Waldorf Salad is a classic.
 It was first served in NYC in the late 1800’s.
-It usually doesn’t have chicken but I am obsessed with Chicken Salad so I decided to turn it into a filling meal by simply throwing some in.
+It usually doesn’t have chicken but I am obsessed with chicken salad so I decided to turn it into a filling meal by simply throwing some in.
 You can use leftover rotisserie chicken or cook your own.

 I’ve found that the easiest and fastest way to perfectly cook chicken is in the Instant Pot.
 Toss the chicken breast in, sprinkle on whatever seasonings you want and then cook on high pressure for 10 minutes with a 5 minute natural release.
 So quick and perfectly tender and juicy.
 Of course, you can also just bake, grill, or even slow cook your chicken too.

 Chicken salad is usually loaded with lots of mayonnaise but I like to lighten things up a bit.
 You can fully swap out the mayo for plain Greek yogurt but I think that changes the flavor too much so I like to go halfsies.
 I also have found that the mayonnaise made with canola oil has half the calories as regular but still the same great flavor and texture.

 - Greek yogurt: The greek yogurt is a way to cut down on calories.
 It also adds a tangy smoothness to the chicken salad.